-Collect money from the class to use to decorate this cute tree with.
-Send a request home in students’ backpacks.
-At my school you can put a sealed envelope with the parent’s name (or even “Jeremy’s Parent” if you don’t know names) on the envelope, so that the teacher does not know what you are doing.
+Send a request home in students’ backpacks to collect money from the class to use to decorate this cute tree with.
+Most parents will happily send a few dollars to school to celebrate their child’s teacher.
+At my school, you can put a sealed envelope with the parent’s name (or even “Jeremy’s Parent” if you don’t know names) on the envelope so that the teacher does not know what you are doing.
 Depending on how much money you get will tell you how to break up your denominations.
 You want the tree to be full so even use one dollar bills if you need to.
 The above tree has 1’s, 5’s, 10’s, and 20’s.

 You could do this quicker and easier by just rolling up money and tying it to the tree.
 However, I really wanted my money tree to be super cute!
 There are a million different origami flowers that you can use for this.
 I went with the one that I thought was the prettiest flower!
 This is a little time consuming but is so worth it!
 I found the tutorial for the flower at Origami Money Flower Blog!
 This blog has a video tutorial as well as pdf instructions!